 They are also the only ones who serve the Chemisse, a vanilla-flavored raspado with ice cream, and strawberry jelly.

 Keep up with GeMa Raspados & Delights on Facebook.

 Jason's Mexican Food offers fast service and classic Mexican dishes.

 The menu features many specialty treats and seven raspado flavors.
-And if you’re longing for more ice cream in your raspado, you can get an extra scoop for an additional 50 cents.
+And if you're longing for more ice cream in your raspado, get an extra scoop.

 Serving over ten flavors of milkshakes, smoothies, fruit treats, and flavored water, Juice N' Fruit also offers seventeen raspado flavors, including more uncommon flavors like prune and pecan.

 But the fan favorite is the Mangoyada, which is a bold-flavored raspado topped with a saladito, mango, chamoy, rielitos, serpentinas, and cacahuates (also known as Spanish peanuts).